 Who should stay in Darling Harbour?

-The recent development at the southern end, Darling Square, has made it a foodie hotspot too!
+This is a great spot for families with lots of activities, kid-friendly dining, and green space.
+The recent development at the southern end, Darling Square, has made it a foodie hotspot.

 What are the cons?
-The area is connected to the city via the light rail or ferries, but neither option is a quick trip.
-It is an uphill walk to Pitt St Mall and the other city sites.
+The area is connected to the city via light rail or ferries, but neither is a quick trip.
+It’s an uphill walk to Pitt St Mall and other sites.

 Ovolo Darling Harbour – great for couples and groups of friends

-This hotel, a warehouse conversion, opened in 2016 and has become a firm favourite of mine in this part of the city.
-The soundproof rooms are well fitted out, and they have paid extra attention to comfort with great quality linens, fantastic showers and Apple TV.
+This hotel, a warehouse conversion, opened in 2016 and has become a favourite of mine in this part of the city.
+The soundproof rooms are well-fitted, and they have paid extra attention to comfort with quality linens, showers, and Apple TV.

-There are self-service washers and dryers available; this is one thing I love when I am travelling, and it’s important for longer stays in Sydney as there are very few options for affordable washing anywhere in the middle of town.
-They also offer a free minibar that is topped up every day.
+There are self-service washers and dryers available, which I love when travelling.
+It’s important for longer stays in Sydney due to the limited affordable washing options in the middle of town.
+They also offer a free minibar that is topped up daily.

-This is one hotel where it pays to book on the hotel’s own site as there are a bunch of extra freebies added for direct bookings.
-The location makes it a bit of a hidden gem, but it’s only 300m from the light rail station and a short walk to Darling Harbour.
+Book on the hotel’s site for extra freebies.
+The location is a bit hidden away, but it’s only 300m from the light rail station and a short walk to Darling Harbour.

 Check prices and read reviews of Ovolo Darling Harbour